rebelsky/csc151/outlines/overviews/design-colors.md

-* Approaching colors.
+* A bit about design.
-* Managing the huge palette.
+* A bit about color theory.
-* Other design issues.
+* Exploring some images and design spaces.